Its not the economy stupid, its you and you're not stupid

 Yet when geopolitical conflict becomes intertwined with narratives of redemption, apocalypse, or cosmic justice, it can take on a different character.

 The danger becomes even more profound in a world where nuclear weapons remain central to strategic deterrence.
-Scholars have long warned that intersections between ideological absolutism and nuclear arsenals represent one of the most dangerous dynamics in contemporary geopolitics.¹⁷
+Commentators have long warned that intersections between ideological absolutism and nuclear arsenals represent one of the most dangerous dynamics in contemporary geopolitics.¹⁷

 In such a landscape, global powers that frame strategy differently may gain increasing influence.
 China’s political discourse—rooted less in eschatological expectation and more in narratives of civilizational continuity and strategic stability—positions it as a contrasting pole within the emerging international order.
 European states, whose post-war traditions emphasise institutional governance and diplomacy, may find themselves navigating between these different strategic cultures.